renilvincent32/duplicate-file-check/README.md

 If you do not have JDK 17 installed, you may run the service within the docker container.
 You need to have docker runtime installed in your machine.
  - Kindly copy the required test files into the testFiles folder in the project
  - Goto the project root folder and run the following command
- - `docker build . -t duplicate-service` - this creates a docker image
+ - `docker build . -t duplicate-service` - this creates a docker image.
+You may verify image is created successfully by running `docker images`.
  - Once the image is successfully created, run the following command
  - `docker run duplicate-service {compareMode}` - this runs the docker container based on the image created before.
 Compare mode can be passed as a runtime argument into the container
  - Again, compareMode is optional.
 You could give 0, 1 or 2.
 By default, it takes 2